lvdongxu/lvdongxu.github.io/_pages/about.md

 # 🔥 News
+- *2024.11*: &nbsp;🎉🎉 One guided papers about *Neural Rendering Acceleration* is accepted by TCAD.
+Congratulations to Yuzhou Chen and Zhenyu Li!!!
-- *2024.11*: &nbsp;🎉🎉 Two co-authored papers about *Efficient SNN and hyper-dimensional computing* are accepted by DATE 2025.
+- *2024.11*: &nbsp;🎉🎉 Two co-authored papers about *Efficient SNN and Hyper-dimensional Computing* are accepted by DATE 2025.
 Congratulations to Haomin Li!!!
-- *2024.11*: &nbsp;🎉🎉 One co-authored paper about *Asynchronous Execution in NDP* is accepted by HPCA 2025.
+- *2024.11*: &nbsp;🎉🎉 One jointly led paper about *Near Memory Processing* is accepted by HPCA 2025.
 Congratulations to Liyan Chen!!!
 - *2024.08*: &nbsp;🎉🎉 One co-authored paper about *Hardware-oriented Softmax and LayerNorm Optimization* is accepted by Science China Information Sciences.
 Congratulations to Wenjie Li!!!
-- *2024.07*: &nbsp;🎉🎉 One co-authored paper about *ViT quantization and accelerator* is accepted by IEEE TCAS-I. Congratulations to Gang Wang !!!
+- *2024.07*: &nbsp;🎉🎉 One co-authored paper about *ViT Quantization and Accelerator* is accepted by IEEE TCAS-I. Congratulations to Gang Wang !!!
 - *2024.03*: &nbsp;🎉🎉 The preprint version of our DAC'24 paper *DEFA: Deformable Attention Accelerator* is available on [ArXiv](https://arxiv.org/pdf/2403.10913.pdf).
 Welcome to discuss with us !!
 - *2024.02*: &nbsp;🎉🎉 Our TNANO'24 paper can be early accessed on the [IEEE Xplorer](https://ieeexplore.ieee.org/document/10443589).
-- *2024.02*: &nbsp;🎉🎉 One co-authored paper about *Deformable Attention Acceleration* is accepted by DAC'24 !!!
+- *2024.02*: &nbsp;🎉🎉 One guided paper about *Deformable Attention Acceleration* is accepted by DAC'24 !!!
 Congratulations to Yansong !!!
 See you in San Francisco !!!
 - *2024.02*: &nbsp;🎉🎉 Our TCAS-II'24 paper can be early accessed on the [IEEE Xplorer](https://ieeexplore.ieee.org/document/10433078).
-- *2024.02*: &nbsp;🎉🎉 One co-authored paper about *NN data compression engine* is accepted by IEEE TCAS-II.
+- *2024.02*: &nbsp;🎉🎉 One guided paper about *NN data compression engine* is accepted by IEEE TCAS-II.
 Congratulations to Yuzhou !!!
 - *2024.01*: &nbsp;🎉🎉 Our TVLSI'24 paper can be early accessed on the [IEEE Xplorer](https://ieeexplore.ieee.org/document/10416684).
 - *2024.01*: &nbsp;🎉🎉 The extended paper of our DAC'23 is accepted by IEEE TVLSI !!!.
 - *2023.11*: &nbsp;🎉🎉 One co-authored paper about *SC-based MAC Design* is accepted by IEEE TNANO.
 Congratulations to Aokun !!!